raspberrypilearning/cress-egg-heads/README.md

 If you now use the `ls` command you’ll see the file `test.jpg` is shown in the list.
 Clearly it would be too laborious for a person to sit in front of the Raspberry Pi for a whole week (day and night) running this command every hour.
 Fortunately there is a way to automate this process which will allow the Raspberry Pi to record the time lapse film completely unattended.

-##Recording a short test run time lapse film
+##Step 4: Recording a short test run time lapse

 It’s a good idea to do a dry run first as that will make you comfortable with the process before attempting a much longer one.
 You can discard the images afterwards.
 The command below will automatically capture an image every 10 seconds for 10 minutes.
 Time has to be specified in milliseconds, so 10 seconds is 10000 and ten minutes is 600000.